Secretary of the Senate

 At its organization session every two years, the Senate elects a Secretary of the Senate (Secretary) pursuant to the Constitution of the State of Florida.
 This non-member constitutional officer serves as the Parliamentarian of the Senate, keeps all Senate records, and authenticates each act and resolution passed by the Senate.
 The Secretary also publishes the journal and the calendar.

-Other operations within the Secretary's Office include: bill drafting, bill and amendment filing, duplication and public distribution of documents, and the operation of specialized chamber computer systems, such as the Senate's electronic voting system.
+Other operations within the Secretary's Office include: bill drafting, bill and amendment filing, duplication and public distribution of documents, and the operation of specialized chamber computer systems, such as the Senate's electronic voting system and Session Organizer.

 The Secretary's Office maintains Senate information included on the Florida Senate's official website and on the Legislature's Online Sunshine home page.